giellalt/lang-bla/bla.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/nouns.lexc)</small>Numerals
+Numerals in the Siksika language are numbers.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
 Adjectives in the Siksika language describe things.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+Prefixes in the Siksika language are bound to beginning of other words.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/prefixes.lexc)</small>Pronouns
+Pronouns in the Siksika language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+Verbs in the Siksika language are actions.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-bla/blob/main/../src/fst/stems/verbs.lexc)</small>
 # Siksika morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF THE SIKSIKA (BLACKFOOT) LANGUAGE.